Please check all locations for Covid-19 restrictions.

 • Bo Diddly, Ella Fitzgerald, and B.B.
 King performed and stayed there

-• Contains Civil Rights memorabilia, art, and artifacts.
+• Contains Civil Rights memorabilia, art, and artifacts

 • Over 150 African-related artifacts, and a rotating exhibition space for Black artists.